What is Market Risk?

 Market Risk Premium Formula

-One factor used to calculate gauge market risk is the calculation of market risk premium.
+One factor used to calculate the gauge market risk is the calculation of market risk premium.
 Simply put market risk premium is the difference between the expected rate of return and the prevailing risk-free rate of return.

 Mathematically market risk premium formula is as follows: